MwithHeart/writetech-accelerator-portfolio-mariam/blog/2025-09-21-iac-for-beginners.md

 - Manage: The IaC tool is further used to manage the infrastructure, update, or delete it by editing the code

-Add a mini diagram (optional):
+/* Developer → Writes Code → Git → IaC Tool → Cloud Provider → Resources Created */

- Developer → Writes Code → Git → IaC Tool → Cloud Provider → Resources Created
+---

 ## 🚀 Why IaC matters
 Traditionally, setting up infrastructure meant logging into Amazon Web Services (AWS), Google Cloud Platform (GCP), or other cloud services, and clicking around to create servers manually.
 This is slow and prone to error.